StefanoIncardone/kaylang/IDEAS.md

     println err2; ## err2 is available only in this block and is mutable }

-## could benefit from rust's mutability modifiers
-## - would get rid of the initial mutabilty modifiers
+## or get rid of the initial mutabilty modifiers
 if answer
 case Ok(let ok) { println ok; } ## ok is available only in the following block case Ok_b(let ok) { println ok; } ## `let` is redundant